Hang on and Fly author, Tim Lake, at Chester County Book Company on December 12, 2015. Photo, courtesy of Don Truesdell.

 Tim Lake as the primary news co-anchor at WCAU-TV in Philadelphia.
 With Renee Chenault-Fattah at the Phillies World Series victory celebration in 2008.

-Previous titles include Association Island, the history of General Electric's summer corporate island camp in Lake Ontario and the famous Americans who attended the rustic camps.
+Previous book titles include Association Island, the history of General Electric's summer corporate island camp in Lake Ontario and the famous Americans who attended the rustic camps.
 Henderson Harboris also a non-fiction account of GE's early corporate playground in the lake along with tales of bootlegging, early Coast Guard activities, wooden boats, and architecture of summer cottages in a small fishing community.
 The book also chronicles the secret vacation lives of three U.S. Secretaries of State.

 As a journalist in New York State, South Carolina, Texas, Pennsylvania, New Jersey, and Delaware, Tim has covered or reported and anchored news broadcasts on most every major news story of the past few decades including Iraq War politics in Washington, the 9/11 terrorist attacks, and Hurricane Sandy.
-He has written for the Jamestown Post-Journal, The Buffalo News, Pittsburgh Post-Gazette, Thousand Islands Life, and worked for CBS,NBC, and ABC-affiliated television stations in Charleston, Houston, Philadelphia, and Albany.
+He has written for the Jamestown Post-Journal, The Buffalo News, Pittsburgh Post-Gazette, Thousand Islands Life, and worked for CBS,NBC, and ABC-affiliated or owned television stations in Charleston, Houston, Philadelphia, and Albany.
 Tim was once arrested and jailed for broadcasting a news report, but the charges were later dropped and the record expunged.
-Tim is an Emmy award-winner and was inducted into the Philadelphia Broadcast Pioneers Hall of Fame in 2011.
+Tim is an two-time Emmy award-winner and was inducted into the Philadelphia Broadcast Pioneers Hall of Fame in 2011.

 Since 2016, Tim has been a primary news anchor at News 10 ABC, WTEN-TV in Albany, New York.
 He is currently researching his fourth book, an historical narrative nonfiction tale about a once prominent but long forgotten individual from the early 20th Century.